It happened in Dhahran in Saudi Arabia.

-One day I went to visit Menon and he said that the night before the Major had entered the prisoners’ cells late at night and shot a Yemeni prisoner in cold blood.
+One day I went to visit Shankar and he said that the night before the Major had entered the prisoners’ cells late at night and shot a Yemeni prisoner in cold blood.
 There were several witnesses and they all said that he was drunk at the time.

 I arranged a meeting with our Saudi Arabian sponsor and partner in the business and repeated the story I had heard.
 He listened but did not say anything about helping.
 He just said, “Inshallah, justice will be done.”

-The following week I went to the jail to see Menon as always and he and all his cellmates were over the moon with joy.
+The following week I went to the jail to see Shankar as always and he and all his cellmates were over the moon with joy.
 They told me the Major had been taken away to Riyadh and had been executed.

-In those days, I had an airport security tarmac pass and accompanied Menon to the boarding steps of a flight to Singapore when he was expelled from the Kingdom.
+In those days, I had an airport security tarmac pass and accompanied Shankar to the boarding steps of a flight to Singapore when he was expelled from the Kingdom.
 He was still handcuffed then by the police until they took them off as he boarded the plane.